 A leader manages people and projects.
 He is responsible for ensuring everything gets done in the right way and within the stipulated time frame.
-They keep everyone productive and provides them with a realistic workload.
+They keep everyone productive and provide them with a realistic workload.

 Smart delegation is much more than giving orders.
-It’s about figuring what you want to achieve from projects and allocating tasks in line with the employee’s strengths and weaknesses.
+It’s about figuring out what you want to achieve from projects and allocating tasks in line with the employee’s strengths and weaknesses.

 The key to being successful at delegation is possessing skills in planning, organization, and scheduling.

 Motivation enables team members to achieve their goals, which translates into achieving a company’s goals.
 Unmotivated employees are ineffective and cannot meet the organization’s expectations.